clarkfitzg/pems_fd/paper/paper.md

 Oakland and San Francisco, between the toll booth and Yerba Buena Island.

 ![The models used to fit the fundamental diagrams for one typical station.
+The dashed lines represent the means $\pm 2\sigma$, where $\sigma$ is the standard deviation in each bin.
+About 95% of the observations lie within the dashed lines.
 \label{med_stn}](../nonparametric/med_stn.pdf)

 The first method used robust regression to fit curves on the left and right